Which Pressed Fruit Bar Is The Best — ‘That’s It’ Or ‘Pressed’ By Kind?

 Naturally since a small bar contains an entire apple and mango, in one case, and two servings of fruit in the other, the flavors are quite distilled and intense.
 Neither of these bars have anything other than pressed fruit, this is one of their selling points, and what that means is if you close your eyes and imagine what an apple and a mango taste like smooshed together and dried, then you have exactly what a That’s It bar tastes like.
 Picture cherries and apples smooshed and dried, and you have Pressed By Kind.
 [The Chia is, as far as I can taste, negligible.]
 It’s a matter of personal preference but I like the tartness of the cherries over the slight tropical overtones of the dried mango.
 That said, my kids vastly prefer the mango.
 Both bars do a good job of using apple as a base but allowing the secondary fruits to really come through.

-Flavor: In this case, Pressed by Kind but you wouldn’t go wrong with either.
+Winner: In this case, Pressed by Kind, but you wouldn’t go wrong with either.

 Obviously, the main charm of pressed fruit bars isn’t their lumpen indifferent appearance or even their straight-forward flavor.
 It’s that fruit is good for you.
 Research has shown that only 12% of Americans have their daily recommended servings of fruit.
 Kind Bars’ Pressed by Kind and That’s It both contains two servings of fruit.
 There are slightly more calories in the Pressed by Kind bars, 130 v.
 100, but also a gram of protein.
 They both have 3g of protein.
 So it pretty much all comes down to sugars, which is the devil’s food.
 Surprisingly, even though there’s no sugar added, That’s It’s bar has 23grams of sugar as opposed to 17g from Kind.